Church Giving During COVID: Reasons for Optimism

 Take a deep breath.

-Thank God for the people in your church, and ask for God to bless the people in your church.
+Thank God for the people in your church.

-Inviting God into this moment will help your church to sense His presence and appreciate the importance of this time.
+Inviting God into this moment will help your church to sense His presence and appreciate the importance of the moment.

 As a church leader, you can never say thank you enough.

-Every offering you receive—even at the end of the year—is a sacrifice made by a member of your church.
+Every offering you receive—even at the end of the year—is a sacrifice made by one of your church members.
 Thank them for making a sacrifice to support the work of your church.

 This is going to sound counterintuitive.